Scott Tighe (Group Leader and Co-Founder)

 Chris Mason (Computational Group Leader and Co-Founder)

 is a world renowned bioinformatics scientist.
 His lab has many young investigators working on developing new bioinformatics tools for metagenomics, metatranscriptomics, and metaepigenomics.
-He has recently published a paper on the metagenomics of the New York City subway introducing the PathoMap project.
+He has published works on the metagenomics of the New York City subway introducing the PathoMap project and MetaSUB.
 Chris is a leader of the ABRF Next Generation Sequencing consortium and chair of the ABRF Genomics Bioinformatics Group (GBIRG).
 Chris is currently a professor at Weill Cornell.

 is a Professor at the University of New Hampshire.
 Kelley started metagenomics studies in the 80s and has been involved with metagenomics for 20+ years.
 He is currently director of the Hubbard genome center at UNH.